thycotic/privman-docs/computer-groups/macOS/examples/elevate-charles-proxy.md

 * __Without__ a policy in place, when Charles Proxy is started and its helper isn't installed, it will present an authorization required dialog:

   ![no policy](images/db-right/bless-helper-2.png "No policy in place requiring authentication by user")

+>**Note**: Privileges to the Helper, if not already installed, need to be granted no matter if a policy is in place or not.
+Granting those privileges, however won't require an authorization when a policy with Bless Helper Authorization Right action is in place and active.